coopersystem-fsd/pcc-shell/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Go Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 9.0.14 - 2022-12-14 =
+* Improved PHP8.1 compatibility by introducing "#[\ReturnTypeWillChange]" to classes which extend without return types
+* Improved overall stability of Gutenberg modules
+* Improved settings area styling (Atlas Novus)
+* Fixed issue where some panel/component layouts would be visible outside of container during initialization
+* Fixed issue where updateOffset would fail on Google Markers in some older installations
+* Fixed issue where styling page had a typo for the phrase "effect" (Atlas Novus)
+* Fixed issue where some (most) translations would include "1" before the radius selection unit
+* Fixed issue where remove duplicate would delete duplicates from different maps (Thanks Nicoletta Maia)
+* Fixed issue where shape hit regions would be calculated incorrectly at alternate broswer zoom levels and retina displays (OpenLayers)
+* Fixed issue where some older themes would throw a warning in widget area due to Gutenberg integration
+* Fixed issue where some installations would cause an activation error which could cause some automated test systems to falsely flag the plugin as not compatible with a PHP version (Example: WP Hive)

+= 9.0.13 - 2022-11-01 =
+* Fixed issue where map would not initialize in some AMP environments, even when AMP is disabled, due to prototype overrides
+* Fixed issue where Google Maps API would not load correctly for zn_CN locale users
+* Fixed issue where Upgrader class did not assert validity of the fromVersion, which could lead to errors
+* Fixed issue where Settings class would not properly correct corrupted settings objects
+* Update Atlas Novus install ratio to split based on the day in the month, this should be more consistent
+* Updated all translation files to include missing string definitions
+* Updated all translation definitions to not be "fuzzy"
+* Update it_IT translation file (Thanks to updownbikes)
+* Tested up to WordPress 6.1

+= 9.0.12 - 2022-10-13 =
+* Fixed issue where minified library files were being loaded when in developer mode only
+* Fixed issue with CRUD class KSES processing
+* Updated Atlas Novus install ratio probability calculations to use a larger sample range

 = 9.0.11 - 2022-09-20  =
 * Added various supports for Pro add-on settings